KesThav/KesThav/README.md

 Hi,

 Welcome to my repository.
-I am a Master Student in Business Informatics passionated by Machine Learning
+I am a Master Student in Business Informatics passionated by Machine Learning.

 # List of my projects #